Kenny de Schepper: 2016

 De Schepper opened his season by representing France at the 2016 Hopman Cup with teammate Caroline Garcia.
 He played against Andy Murray, Alexander Zverev and Nick Kyrgios, but did not record any wins.

 2017

-De Schepper qualified into the main draw in Montpellier, falling to eventual finalist Richard Gasquet in the Quarter-Finals.
+De Schepper qualified into the main draw in Montpellier, falling to eventual finalist Richard Gasquet in the quarterfinals.
 De Schepper defeated Mischa Zverev and Illya Marchenko in the process.
 He reached the same stage in Metz, before Mischa Zverev avenged his earlier defeat.